-In 2015, Endeavour plans to spend \$6.9 million on exploration, including \$0.9 million required for property payments.
+In 2015, Endeavour planned to spend \$6.9 million on exploration, including \$0.9 million required for property payments.
 A total of 26,000 metres of drilling in approximately 150 holes are budgeted to test multiple exploration targets in addition to the underground mine exploration drilling.

-For the three months ended March 31, 2015, the Company primarily focused on mapping and sampling in preparation of the 2015 drill programs.
-The Company mobilized drills at the end of the quarter to focus on brownfields exploration around the three operating mines in order to replenish resources as well as infill and condemnation drilling needed for engineering the emerging new high grade silver-gold discovery at Terronera (formerly known as San Sebastián) in Jalisco State.
-The Company plans to release a preliminary economic assessment for a small, high grade mine at the Terronera project in Q2, 2015 while continuing to explore and prepare a prefeasibility study for release later in 2015.
+The Company mobilized drills at the beginning of the second quarter to focus on brownfields exploration around the three operating mines in order to replenish resources as well as infill drilling needed for engineering the high grade silver-gold discovery at the Terronera project (formerly known as San Sebastián) in Jalisco State.